obrianthe1st/demo/readme2.md

-hello my friend welcome to my course on github
+hello my friend welcome to my course on github it's going to be phenomenal.